atoms2003/Anthony-s-Blog-/What-I've-Learned.md

 --force: Usually don't use this command but its used to force changes to push if there's a error with a command like git push.

-gup: This command shows you the latest verison of the branch you are currently on.
+gup: This command brings my code up to date with code I have written in Github.

 git stash: This helps you stash other changes till later or save your changes even after using a command that might delete your changed such as gup.

 git diff: shows you the changes and diffrences between commits.

-git rm: Removal of a file or files.
+rm: Removal of a file or files.